licarpen/aws-developer/README.md

 * Instead of managing servers, developers just deploy functions.
 * easy monitoring with CloudWatch
+* integrate with CloudWatch Events to trigger lambda functions on regular basis
+* You can create rules that match selected events in the stream and route them to your AWS Lambda function to take action.
+For example, you can automatically invoke an AWS Lambda function to log the state of an EC2 instance or AutoScaling Group.
+You maintain event source mapping in Amazon CloudWatch Events by using a rule target definition.
 * easy to get more resources per function (up to 3GB of RAM)
 * integrated with API Gateway, Kinesis, DynamoDB, S3, SNS, SQS, Cognito, IoT, CloudWatch Events and Logs
+* You can implement an AWS Lambda runtime in any programming language.
+A runtime is a program that runs a Lambda function’s handler method when the function is invoked.
+You can include a runtime in your function’s deployment package in the form of an executable file named bootstrap.

+  * A runtime is responsible for running the function’s setup code, reading the handler name from an environment variable, and reading invocation events from the Lambda runtime API.
+The runtime passes the event data to the function handler, and posts the response from the handler back to Lambda.

+  * Your custom runtime runs in the standard Lambda execution environment.
+It can be a shell script, a script in a language that’s included in Amazon Linux, or a binary executable file that’s compiled in Amazon Linux.

+* To create a Lambda function, you first create a Lambda function deployment package, a .zip or .jar file consisting of your code and any dependencies.
+When creating the zip, include only the code and its dependencies, not the containing folder.
+You will then need to set the appropriate security permissions for the zip package.

+* If you are using a CloudFormation template, you can configure the AWS::Lambda::Function resource which creates a Lambda function.
+To create a function, you need a deployment package and an execution role.
+The deployment package contains your function code.
+The execution role grants the function permission to use AWS services, such as Amazon CloudWatch Logs for log streaming and AWS X-Ray for request tracing.

+* Under the AWS::Lambda::Function resource, you can use the Code property which contains the deployment package for a Lambda function.
+For all runtimes, you can specify the location of an object in Amazon S3.

+* For Node.js and Python functions, you can specify the function code inline in the template.
+Changes to a deployment package in Amazon S3 are not detected automatically during stack updates.
+To update the function code, change the object key or version in the template.

+* When you connect your Lambda function to a VPC, the function loses its default internet access.
+If you require external internet access for your function, make sure that your security group allows outbound connections and that your VPC has a NAT gateway.

 ### Lambda Functions